syspimp/ansible-module-netgear/README.md

 * Update the `group_vars/all` file with your custom configuration.
 My wifi uses port 80, but the Cable Modem uses port 5000.
 Go figure.
 * Run the examples

+## Updates

+* 2022-06-26 HOLY SMOKES I UPDATED THIS.
+I updated the firmware on my Mesh Wifi and this stopped working because I didn't set ssl properly.
+SSL over port 443 is the default now, so the default is ssl = True in the code, but you can override it, check the example for details.
+You can also override on the command line like so: ansible-playbook -e 'ssl=no' netgear-examples.yml' Also .updated the pyneatgear requirements to the latest version.

 ## Notes

 * function `allow_block_devices` is a stub, needs implementing